-Please be aware that this facebook link shows the gallery images up to 1 April 2022; subsequent exhibitions can be found by searching Creative Gallery Wareham in Facebook, and on the Instagram link above.
+Please be aware that this facebook link shows the gallery images from April 2022; previous exhibitions can be found by searching The Creative Gallery in Facebook, and the Instagram link above only shows the more recent exhibitions.

 Each month we have a guest artist/maker, as dates are confirmed they are listed below: